 This look cleverly conveys the fashion personality of each of its wearers, making it ideal for navigating the various social events that crop up around this time of year.
 Keep it traditional with a plush velvet dress under a cowl-neck jumper and over fair isle tights, getting the most out of your January sales purchases.

 You can always swap your flats for stilettos and add to your makeup with winged liner and a bold lip as per AW21 beauty trends.
 Then — voilà — you’re ready to go OUT out after dinner.

 There’s nothing more fun than grabbing a sledge and hot-footing it down to the nearest hill during snow days.
 To make sure you don’t freeze up and pay attention to layering for cold weather, throw on a midi-length coat over an on-trend, oversized hoodie.

 In fact, being comfortably prepared for the great outdoors is super important.
-With this in mind, we’d suggest teaming this combo with a long-sleeved thermal top or t-shirt, thick joggers or sports leggings and faux-fur lined boots or wellies.
+With this in mind, I’d suggest teaming this combo with a long-sleeved thermal top or t-shirt, thick joggers or sports leggings and faux-fur lined boots or wellies.